AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 ### Replacing Transactions with Dapp-Chains

-\todo[inline]{this section covers both throughput and optimal numbers for dapp-chains and simplex-chains}

 If a system supports nested chains, then we can say that for some throughput, $T_i$, at nesting level $i$, that $(i+1)^{th}$ nesting level can support $N_{i+1}$ nested chains via:

 \begin{equation}